canalplus/rx-player/doc/api/Player_Events.md

 really change - as the RxPlayer might send it in situations where there's a chance it had without thoroughly checking it._

-The array emitted contains object describing each available audio track:
+The array emitted contains objects describing each available audio track:

 - `active` (`Boolean`): Whether the track is the one currently active or not.